-James O’Callaghan’s works reach out!
-They have been performed in concert in Banchory, Beijing, Belfast, Bratislava, Brussels, Buenos Aires, Dresden, Geneva, Karlsruhe, Kehl, Kraków, Lisbon, Matera, Montpellier, Montréal, Morelia, New York City, Paris, Prague, Quebec City, San Francisco, Seoul, St John’s, Strasbourg, Suzhou, Tempe, Toronto, Urbana, Utrecht, Vancouver, Vienna, Villeneuve d’Ascq, Waterloo and Winnipeg…
+James O’Callaghan’s works are out there!
+They have been performed in concert in Banchory, Beijing, Belfast, Berlin, Bratislava, Brussels, Buenos Aires, Crest, Dresden, Geneva, Hamburg, Karlsruhe, Kehl, Kraków, Leuk, Lisbon, Matera, Montpellier, Montréal, Morelia, New York City, Paris, Prague, Quebec City, San Francisco, Séoul, St John’s, Stockholm, Strasbourg, Suzhou, Tempe, Thessaloniki, Toronto, Urbana, Utrecht, Vancouver, Vienna, Villeneuve d’Ascq, Waterloo and Winnipeg…

-James O’Callaghan is a composer and sound artist based in Montréal praised for his “mastery of materials and musical form” (Électromania, Radio France) and “highly refined sense of colour” (Vancouver Sun).
+James O’Callaghan is a composer and sound artist based in Montréal [from 2011 to September ’22; currently in Berlin (Germany)] praised for his “mastery of materials and musical form” (Électromania, Radio France) and “highly refined sense of colour” (Vancouver Sun).

 His music intersects acoustic and electroacoustic media, employing field recordings, amplified found objects, computer-assisted transcription of environmental sounds, and unique performance conditions.

 His work, spanning chamber, orchestral, live electronic and acousmatic idioms, audio installations, and site-specific performances, has been variously commissioned by the Groupe de recherches musicales (GRM), NYO Canada, Ensemble Paramirabo, Quasar, and Standing Wave, among others.